websockets/ws/README.md

 [![Build Status](https://secure.travis-ci.org/einaros/ws.png)](http://travis-ci.org/einaros/ws)

-`ws` is a simple to use websocket implementation, up-to-date against RFC-6455, and [probably the fastest WebSocket library for node.js](http://web.archive.org/web/20130314230536/http://hobbycoding.posterous.com/the-fastest-websocket-module-for-nodejs).
+`ws` is a simple to use WebSocket implementation, up-to-date against RFC-6455, and [probably the fastest WebSocket library for node.js][archive].

 Passes the quite extensive Autobahn test suite.
 See http://einaros.github.com/ws for the full reports.